 Whether it’s part of your deal with a brand or you’re promoting your own products, YouTube Cards offer an eye-catching way to get the attention of engaged viewers.

 You can set them to pop up at just the right moment, when they’re most relevant and least distracting to increase their impact.

 You can funnel viewers to your store, Patreon page, Kickstarter campaign, or other revenue-focused part of your online presence by adding links to your video descriptions.

-Just because your content is hosted on YouTube, doesn’t mean you shouldn’t be taking advantage of all the other channels out there for distribution.
+Just because your content is hosted on YouTube doesn’t mean you shouldn’t be taking advantage of all the other distribution channels out there.

-Spread the word about new campaigns or discounts on Twitter, Facebook and any other profiles you might own.
+Spread the word about new campaigns or discounts on Twitter, Facebook, and any other profiles you own.

-The more places your message lives, the greater the chance that it’ll be seen.
-So it’s always a good idea to grow your social media following beyond YouTube.
+The more places your message lives, the greater the chance it’ll be seen.
+So it’s always a good idea to grow your following beyond YouTube with social media marketing.

 Rise of the “YouTubepreneur”

 What compels most creators to create is rarely money.
 It’s the thought of making something for the world to enjoy.

 But ironically, that puts them in a great position to actually make money in a content-obsessed world.